shehper/sparse-dictionary-learning/README.md

 </p>

-The loss curves and feature density histograms for my best training run so far are available on this [Weights and Biases page](https://wandb.ai/shehper/sparse-autoencoder-openwebtext-public).
+The loss curves and feature density histograms for the best training run so far are available on this [Weights and Biases page](https://wandb.ai/shehper/sparse-autoencoder-openwebtext-public).

 ## Reproduction